 And if memories of a screaming child wriggling out of the salon chair and narrowly avoiding having their ear snipped off still haunt you, then you won't be looking forward to undertaking this momentous task yourself.
 But the good news is, cutting your toddler's hair at home can actually be a whole lot less hassle than going to the hairdressers.

 And since your not going to be sending your little one down any runways anytime soon*, there's no pressure to pull off the most fashionable look, either.
 Ease is the name of the game with these top tips for cutting your toddlers hair at home.

 Use a small pair of clean household scissors if you don’t have hairdressing scissors.
 ‘Hold sections of hair between your fingers – this forms a barrier between the blades and your baby’s head,’ says Lisa Lemon, senior stylist at children’s hairdressers Trotters in Chelsea.
-To keep itchy hair at bay, place a towel around his neck.
+To keep itchy hair at bay, place a towel around their neck.
 Do the cut after a bath, or use a water spray.
-Let him play with the spray first, so it doesn’t seem scary.
+Let them play with the spray first, so it doesn’t seem scary.

 If your child’s under two, the highchair is a great place for a home cut, positioned in front of CBeebies.
 Equip them with a snack and a couple of toys.
 Before you start, make sure they're not hungry or tired.
 And remember to explain what you’re going to do and how great it’s going to look.

 Start by trimming around the ears, which is the most difficult bit, as your baby will be less fidgety at the beginning.
 ‘Then do the fringe and around the nape.
 Offer them a book, as it’s easier to cut the back if they're looking down,’ says Lisa.
 When it’s done, give them praise and a small treat, so they’ll look forward to their next trim.

 Cutting boys' hair